baijum/essential-go/sphinx/introduction.rst

 Text editors like Notepad, Notepad++, Gedit, and Vim can be used to write Go programs.
 The file that you create using the text file is called source file.
-The source file text is UTF-8 encoded.
 The Go compiler creates executable programs from the source file.
 You can run the executable program and get the output.
 So, you need a text editor and Go compiler installed in your system.

 Depending on your operating system, follow the instruction given below to install the Go compiler.
 If you have difficulty following this, you